 Heat a couple tablespoons of olive oil in a skillet on medium high.
 Make sure that the kale leaves aren’t wet—if they are, pat them dry with a paper towel, or you’ll end up with a soggy mess.

-Add leafs of kale to the pan, as much as you want (remember it cooks down).
+Add the leaves of kale to the pan, as much as you want (remember it cooks down).
 You’ll probably want to remove all the bigger stems, they don’t taste as good as the leaves.
 Add some fresh-ground sea salt and pepper and a little bit of garlic powder.
 I recommend going easy on the salt while cooking, I always find the kale tastes a little salty when it’s cooked anyway.

 You might also like: Baked Mac & Cheese with Roasted Butternut Squash, Chicken Sausage, & Kale